Mumbai: Unarmed cops on highway to catch chain-snatchers!

-Junior officers scoff at new DCP’s bizarre idea to post constables on dividers along a 15-km stretch on the Western Express Highway to spot, chase and catch criminals speeding away on bikes (while they give chase on foot)
+Junior officers scoff at new DCP’s bizarre idea to post constables on dividers along a 15-km stretch on the Western Express Highway, with nothing but their lathis.
+Find out why

 Troubled by a spate of chain-snatching incidents in western suburbs, the local DCP came up with this bizarre solution — he has posted a constable at every flyover in his jurisdiction on the Western Express Highway (WEH) to stop the crooks in action.
 But here’s the punchline — armed with just a lathi, the constables are supposed to stop the chain-snatchers from speeding away on their bikes at 100-120 kmph by standing in the middle of the highway or chasing after them on foot.